Saturday May 26th – Thursday 31st & Saturday August 18th – Thursday 23rd, 2018

 Another graduate of that same course, Elaine Herrick, was Allison Monkhouse’s in house celebrant, a much-coveted role and now works for herself, with many requests from AM’s clients for her outstanding work.
 Elaine mentored the August 2014 course attendees and gave a real insight into the internal workings of a funeral company.
 Elaine often joins us for dinner a couple of nights and is there to support and help participants with preparations for their presentations on the Wednesday.

 Suzie Venn a graduate from 2015 was determined to be the best and on enrolling said “I will make you proud”.
-Having now conducted 500 funerals, recently Suzie was told by two different funeral directors that she is now thought of as the top female celebrant in Brisbane, her busy schedule certainly reflects that and yes I am proud!
-You can then understand why I am delighted to announce that Suzie will be mentoring the September 2017 course!
+Having now conducted 600+ funerals, recently Suzie was told by two different funeral directors that she is now thought of as the top female celebrant in Brisbane, her busy schedule certainly reflects that and yes I am proud!
+Suzie mentored the September 2017 course and everyone just loved her and I am hoping she will be available in 2018!

 So how much does it cost?